grkidwell/rascsiwifi/docs/daynaport.md

-## Mount Danaport
+## Mount Daynaport

+These instructions were adapted from the [RaSCSI wiki](https://github.com/akuker/RASCSI/wiki/Dayna-Port-SCSI-Link#open-transport)

-using commandline.
-For some reason attaching the Danaport through the web interface returns an error.
+Use the commandline since attaching the proxyARP-bridged Daynaport through the web interface returns an error.
 #

     sudo rasctl -i 5 -c attach -t scdp -f eth0:192.168.3.0/24